 It is safer to be vaccinated while travelling, even if the vaccinations you are planning to visit are classified as “recommended” and not “mandatory”.
 I know some people who traveled to Peru without vaccinations and experienced no problems; however, I also know those who, due to a lack of vaccinations, have suffered health complications.

-Food or water may contain bacteria or germs which our body are not always able to overcome.
+When planning a trip to Peru you need to remember that the conditions prevailing here often differ from the standards that you may be familiar with.
+Food or water may contain bacteria or germs which your bodies may not be able to overcome.
 Remember that what is normal for Peruvians is not always normal for others and it can cause many health complications.
 Definitely you must watch what and where you are eating.
 In Peru, water is not the cleanest so you have to avoid contact with tap water.

 - Hepatitis A and Hepatitis B

 - Yellow Fever

 However, you need to remember, that before a trip you should always check your doctor’s recommendations about vaccines.